Good reasons to study event management

 But what about points 4 and 5?
 Yep, we can tackle those too.
-At CoEM, we educate our students in ways that give them the best chance of employment.
+At CoEM, we educate our event management students in ways that give them the best chance of employment after their course.
 After all, isn’t a job outcome the reason most people are studying??
 For example, 100% of CoEM students work on real events via our Industry Engagement Program, Event Jobs Online and in collaboration with our long list of industry partners.
 It’s a successful recipe that we witness on a regular basis and can be seen here by student feedback:

 “I’m so happy that I finalised my diploma 2 weeks ago.
 It was such an amazing experience studying at the college.
 I feel very proud professionally, I just got a position as event coordinator at and I can’t be more grateful to the college and my teachers for being so supportive.”
 Giovanna

 “Wow, what a year it’s been!
 The internship led to casual employment as Event Coordinator and I just signed a full time contract this week in a newly created position; Events and Project Officer.
 Happy days!
 Career change complete.”
 Jo